gchq/stroom-docs/content/en/docs/user-guide/pipelines/reference-data.md

 The property `stroom.pipeline.referenceData.maxPutsBeforeCommit` controls the number of entries that are put into the store between each commit.
 As there can be only one transaction writing to the store at a time, committing periodically allows other process to jump in and make writes.
 There is a trade off though as reducing the number of entries put between each commit can seriously affect performance.
-For the fastest single process performance a value of zero should be used which means it will not commit mid-load.
+For the fastest single process performance a value of `0` should be used which means it will not commit mid-load.
 This however means all other processes wanting to write to the store will need to wait.
+Low values (e.g. in the hundreds) mean very frequent commits so will hamper performance.

 #### Cloning The Off Heap Store